trinodb/benchto/benchto-generator/README.md

 # benchto-generator

 Map reduce Hive types data generator.
 Generator creates separate hdfs files for each type.
 You can configure types, format and number of files.
-Data is generated under `/benchmarks/benchto/types` directory.
+By default data is generated under `/benchmarks/benchto/types` directory.
+The directory can be changed using `-path` parameter.

 Supported types:
 * int, bigint, decimal(X,Y)